 The longer a property is left vacant, the more chance you have of the property falling victim to vandals and criminals.
 Quite possibly the biggest deterrent to these undesirable visitors is the knowledge that a property is occupied and thus that they will likely be caught.
 Naturally, void periods lack this deterrent and can even begin advertising your property vacant.
 Lights left off, overgrown gardens and a bulging letter box are what thieves and vandals look for when targeting properties.

 Quite possible a landlord’s worst nightmare is the risk of squatters entering the property.
 Squatters too will look for signs that a property is unoccupied.
-A regular visit from a No Letting Go property reporting specialist can all help to reduce these risks and identify hazards.
+A regular property inspection from a No Letting Go property reporting specialist can all help to reduce these risks and identify hazards.